CoTran: An LLM-based Code Translator using Reinforcement Learning with Feedback from Compiler and Symbolic Execution: The Method

-{\bf Symbolic Execution Feedback (SF).} We also introduce a \textit{symexec feedback} (SF) that lets the LLM-in-training know the extent to which the generated translation is \textit{(in)-equivalent} to the source-language code.
-As it can be challenging to assess functional equivalence among two codes of different languages ($\mathbf{s}$ and $\widehat{\mathbf{t}}$), we use two back-to-back (b2b) LLMs: $S\to T$ and $T\to S$ such that the same generated test suite can be reused for equivalence testing.
+{\bf Symbolic Execution Feedback (SF).} We also introduce a \textit{symexec feedback} (SF) that lets the LLM during fine-tuning know the extent to which the generated translation is \textit{(in)-equivalent}\,\footnote{It goes without saying that one cannot guarantee functional equivalence between two programs with a purely testing approach.
+However, we can establish inequivalence via a sufficient amount of testing.} to the source-language code.
+As it can be challenging to assess functional inequivalence among two codes of different languages ($\mathbf{s}$ and $\widehat{\mathbf{t}}$), we use two back-to-back (b2b) LLMs: $S\to T$ and $T\to S$ such that the same test suite can be used for inequivalence testing.
 Given a tokenized training instance $(\mathbf{s}, \mathbf{t})$, the forward LLM ($S\to T$) translates $\mathbf{s}$ to an intermediate target-language sequence $\widehat{\mathbf{t}}$, which the backward LLM ($T\to S$) translates back to $\widehat{\mathbf{s}}$ in an attempt to reconstruct $\mathbf{s}$.
-To compute SF, we use solver-based analysis by Symflower~\cite{symflowerbib}.
-Through symexec, Symflower generates essential unit-tests even for functions that involve complex data types.
-It computes the necessary inputs and expected output to cover all linearly independent control-flow paths in a function.
+To compute SF, we use solver-based analysis by an industrial-strength symexec tool called Symflower~\cite{symflowerbib}.
+Through symexec, Symflower generates essential unit tests even for functions involving complex data types.
+It computes the necessary inputs and expected outputs to cover all linearly independent control-flow paths within a function.
 For J2P, $S$ is Java and $T$ is Python.
-We use Symflower to automatically generate JUnit tests ($\mathcal{J}_{\mathbf{s}}$) for the functions in $\mathbf{s}\in S$.
-These unit-tests are checked on $\widehat{\mathbf{s}}$ and both the LLMs get feedback about how many tests pass.
-Accordingly, SF is formulated as:
+We use Symflower to automatically generate JUnit tests ($\mathcal{J}_{\mathbf{s}}$) for each function in $\mathbf{s}\in S$.
+These unit tests are checked on the corresponding function in $\widehat{\mathbf{s}}$ and both LLMs get feedback on how many tests pass.
+Accordingly, SF is defined as: